 Each BSE section is led by an electrical engineer, computer engineer, mechanical engineer, and Junior Instructor (previous BSE student).
 The student to staff ratio is roughly 3:1.

 Michell Medellin is a Texas girl, born and raised.
-She enjoys working out, eating a healthy plant based diet, loves skiing, and loves dogs.
-She has two dogs named Bri and King.
-She has a degree in Marketing from University of North Texas, a Digital Marketing Certificate from SMU and took Graphic Design classes at The Art Institute.
-Additionally, she is currently completing her MBA in Management.
+Michell is the Program Director at BlueStamp Engineering.
+She has a degree in Marketing from University of North Texas, a Digital Marketing Certificate from SMU and is currently completing a Graphic Design certificate at SMU.
 She is an avid learner and firmly believes education is the path to a brighter future.

 She enjoys helping students navigate the opportunities ahead of them that will propel their passion, career and life to a new level.
-She’s worked with middle school and college students in the past, and through BlueStamp she will be working with high school students from start to finish as they go through the program.
+She’s worked with middle school students at KIPP, with college students at the Art Institute of Dallas and at Parker Chiropractic University.
+At BlueStamp she works with high school students helping them navigate the enrollment process from application to completion of the program.

 Robin Mansukhani is CEO and Co-founder of Deciduous Therapeutics, a biotech company that develops novel therapies to treat diseases of aging.
 Previously, Robin was CEO and Cofounder of Alzeca Biosciences, a biotech company focused on developing an early-stage diagnostic technology for Alzheimer’s disease.
 Prior to his position at Alzeca Biosciences, Robin co-founded several companies in renewable energy and biotech.
 Robin has traveled the country lecturing on technology entrepreneurship, most recently at Rice University’s Jones Graduate School of Business and New York University’s Leonard N. Stern School of Business.
 Robin has served a term in AmeriCorps, volunteered with MindsMatter (an academic mentoring program for low-income students), and provided mentorship to Thiel Fellows.
 Robin holds a BS in Biochemistry from Case Western Reserve University.
 He lives in San Francisco with his wife, two daughters, and an indefatigable dog.